Are you tired of setting unrealistic weight loss goals?

 Trying to achieve weight loss goals on your own is not only difficult, but it is also not always unsustainable.
 It is crucial to build in some type of accountability when setting your weight loss goals.
 Here are some options:

-- Find a family member, friend, or coworker to see if they can commit to being your “accountability buddy.”
+- Find a family member, friend, or coworker to see if they can commit to being your “accountability buddy” and the source of motivation for physical activity, healthy eating habits, and an overall healthier lifestyle.

 - Invest in working with a nutritionist, personal trainer, or health coach to have an expert to support you with guidance and accountability.